hiennvn/vtnet-sample-2025/memory-bank/activeContext.md

 - Elasticsearch for document indexing
 - Qdrant as vector database for embeddings
 - Docker and Docker Compose for containerization
 - JWT for authentication (io.jsonwebtoken:jjwt)
+- Playwright for end-to-end testing